FrancoisPorcher/FrancoisPorcher/README.md

 ## 🚀 About Me

-- 🏢 Currently at Meta AI, working in Computer Vision.
+- 🏢 Currently a Research Scientist intern at Meta (FAIR).
+I am working on Semi-Supervised Instance Segmentation on long tailed datasets.
 - 🎓 Alumnus of UC Berkeley (❤️☀️), where I earned my Master's degree in AI/Computer Sciences in May 2023.
 - 🔎 I'm deeply passionate about leveraging AI to make impactful changes in several critical areas:
   - 🏥 Healthcare (NeuroImaging, exploiting and combining multimodal weak signals)